-A Benefactor is an individual who informs The Rotary Foundation in writing that he or she has provided for the Foundation in his or her estate plan, or who makes an outright gift of \$1,000 or more to the Endowment Fund.
+A Benefactor is someone who informs The Rotary Foundation in writing that he or she has made a provision in his or her estate plan for the Foundation, or who makes an outright gift of \$1,000 or more to the Endowment Fund.
 Benefactors receive a certificate and insignia to be worn with a Rotary or Paul Harris Fellow pin.